jeanmlv/example4/README.md

 I can share my proposed flow with you and we can align on it together.
 Let me know what you think.

+Indicates the overall latest timepoint available in the study data.
+Availability may vary by variable, and some variables may only be available through earlier timepoints.